FasterXML/stax2-api/README.md

 Copyright (c) 2008 FasterXML LLC <info@fasterxml.com>

-This source code is licensed under standard BSD license, which is compatible with all Free and Open Software (OSS) licenses.
+This source code is licensed under standard Apache 2.0 license, which is an OSI and FSF approved Free Software license.